ZachSaucier/sveltekit-blog/src/lib/posts/2025/being-recruited.md

 Be specific.

-This means that ***you should put the name of the company, a link to your company's website, and a job posting in the message!*** I never thought I'd have to tell recruiters to say what company they're recruiting for but I've gotten so many messages without it that I had to include this.
+This means that **_you should put the name of the company, a link to the company's website, and a job posting in the message!_** I never thought I'd have to tell recruiters to say what company they're recruiting for but I've gotten so many messages without it that I had to include this.

 This also means that I'm not interested in pool hiring unless that pool is for a specific subset of teams that align specifically with my interests.